-- Marshals will be entered into a year-end raffle and receive one entry for each time marshaling.
+Marshals will be entered into a year-end raffle and receive one entry for each time marshaling.
 The raffle will only be for marshals.
 Marshals that volunteer more than three times will be provided complimentary entry to the year-end banquet.

-NEW FOR 2018: TRAILS DAY PARTICIPATION IS REQUIRED TO QUALIFY FOR END OF SEASON POINTS.
+FOR 2019: TRAILS DAY PARTICIPATION IS REQUIRED TO QUALIFY FOR END OF SEASON POINTS.
 Race points will no longer be awarded for Trail day participation.
 The ACC will host a scheduled Trails Day on a Wednesday night to encourage giving back to our trails system.
 If you cannot make the scheduled Trails Day you can still contribute and receive Trails Day credit by participating in a substitute trail work project.
 Please see the Trails Day page for details.
 Trails day participation does not count towards your marshal requirement.

 MEMBERSHIP AND POINTS